zalando-incubator/kube-ingress-aws-controller/README.md

 * Using a different set of traffic processing nodes
 * Using different frontend routers (e.g.: Skipper and Traefik)

-You can use the flag `-controller-id` to set a token that will be used to isolate resources between controller instances.
+You can use the flag `--controller-id` to set a token that will be used to isolate resources between controller instances.
 This value will be used to tag those resources.

 If you don't pass an ID, the default `kube-ingress-aws-controller` will be used.